 SLCF radiative forcing and climate effects

-The radiative forcing on the climate system introduced by SLCFs is distinguished from that of LLGHGs by the diversity of forcing mechanisms for SLCFs, and the challenges of constraining these mechanisms via observations and of inferring their global forcings from available data.
+The radiative forcing on the climate system introduced by SLCFs is distinguished from that of long-lived greenhouse gases (LLGHGs) by the diversity of forcing mechanisms for SLCFs, and the challenges of constraining these mechanisms via observations and of inferring their global forcings from available data.
 Chapter 7 assesses the global estimates of ERFs due to SLCF abundance changes.
 This section assesses the characteristics (e.g., spatial patterns, temporal evolution) of forcings, climate response and feedbacks due to SLCFs relying primarily on results from CMIP6 models.
-Additionally, the ERFs for several aerosol-based forms of solar radiation modification (SRM) are discussed in Section 6.4.6.
+Additionally, the ERFs for several aerosol-based forms of solar –radiation modification (SRM) are discussed in Section 6.4.6.